Tregana — 80 m

 midtown.fr →

-Refined Breton cuisine facing the lighthouse and the abbey ruins, in a century-old inn.
-Fifteen minutes away.
+Michelin-starred chef Nolwenn Corre's refined Breton cuisine, facing the lighthouse and the abbey ruins.
+A century-old inn, fifteen minutes away.
 Booking essential.

 restaurant-pointe-saint-mathieu.com →